soundasleep/jevon.org/wiki/thunderbird.md

 [/code]

 This means you need to follow <a href="http://www.avast.com/faq.php?article=AVKB91">these instructions</a> to export the Avast authority certificate and import it into the Thunderbird security manager.

+*Make sure* that you have deleted any other Avast! mail scanner certificates.

 [code]
 imap.gmail.com:993 uses an invalid security certificate.